Lynne Roberts (actress): Career

 Roberts appeared in 64 films in total.
 Of those, 21 were westerns, and two were serials.

-Personal life
+Personal life and death

 Roberts married four times.
 Her first marriage was to William Engelbert, Jr., an aircraft company official, with whom she had one son, Bill.
 The marriage ended in divorce in 1944.

 Her second marriage was to Louis John Gardella, which also ended in divorce.
 In court, Gardella's attorney argued that the couple's Arizona wedding was invalid because Roberts was not legally divorced from Engelbert, although Roberts claimed she had a Mexican divorce decree.

-In 1953, Roberts married brassiere manufacturer Hyman B. Samuels, with whom she had a daughter, Peri Margaret and a son, William Edward.
+In 1953, Roberts married brassiere manufacturer Hyman B. Samuels, with whom she had a daughter, Peri Margaret, and a son, William Edward.
 The couple divorced November 14, 1961, in Los Angeles, California.

-Following that divorce, Roberts retired from acting and later married pro wrestler and motion picture actor Don Sebastian in 1971.
-She died in Sherman Oaks in 1978 and is buried in Forest Lawn Memorial Park, Glendale.
+Roberts retired from acting and later married pro wrestler and motion picture actor Don Sebastian in 1971, but she was separated from him at the time of her death.
+She died in Sherman Oaks in 1978 due to a brain hemorrhage from a slip-and-fall accident in her home.